 Exterior views:

-A 2007 view taken when the venue was a Laemmle operation.
+2007 - A shot taken when the venue was a Laemmle operation.
 Photo: Bill Counter

-Looking down the alley toward the theatres.
-Thanks to Joe Vogel for spotting this 2008 photo by Benjamin Page on Flickr.
+2008 - Looking down the Miller Alley toward the theatres.
+Thanks to Joe Vogel for spotting this photo by Benjamin Page on Flickr.

-Closed during the revamp to become Gold Class Cinemas.
-Thanks to Ken Roe for his January 2009 photo appearing on Cinema Treasures.
+2009 - Closed during the revamp to become Gold Class Cinemas.
+Thanks to Ken Roe for sharing his January photo on Cinema Treasures.

-On Colorado Blvd. in 2011 with a peek down Miller Alley.
-The building on the left once was the Fox Pasadena.
+2011 - On Colorado Blvd. with a peek down Miller Alley.
+The building on the left once was Clune's/Fox Pasadena.
 Photo: Google Maps.

-The boxoffice in 2012.
-Thanks to Jack Coursey for his photo on Cinema Treasures
+2012 - The boxoffice with Gold Class branding.
+Thanks to Jack Coursey for sharing his photo on Cinema Treasures.

 More Information: See the Cinema Treasures page for a few comments.
 Cinema Tour has lots of 2004 and earlier photos by Scott Neff.